 Short-term temporary (seasonal) employees who work for no more than ten (10) consecutive work days per year may be issued complimentary parking passes by the employing unit.
 Passes may be requested from Parking Services.
 On the eleventh (11th) consecutive day of employment, the individual must purchase a parking permit.

 These 10-day permits are also made available for new employees, so they have more time to decide which lot they prefer prior to purchasing a permit.
 Contact Parking Services for further information about complimentary permits.

-Evening permits are sold to faculty with evening classes and are valid for parking in Lots A or E after 3:30 P.M. or in Lot F after 3:00 P.M.
+Evening permits are sold to faculty with evening classes and are valid for parking in Lots A, E or Lot F after 3:00 P.M.
 Monday through Friday or in the red permit lots anytime.
 Permits may be purchased at Parking Services or the Service Center.
 Only one evening permit may be issued to an individual.